-E-mail your resume to Recruit34@cb-asso.com by February 27th.
+E-mail your resume and cover letter to Recruit37@cb-asso. com by April 15th.
 Faxed and mailed resumes will not be considered.
 Questions should be directed to Colin Baenziger of Colin Baenziger & Associates at (561) 707-3537.

 The Process